gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

 ## bin.install "foo"

-You’ll see stuff like that in other formulae.
-This installs the file foo into the Formula’s `bin` directory (`/usr/local/Cellar/pkg/0.1/bin`) and makes it executable (`chmod 0555 foo`).
+You’ll see stuff like that in other formulæ.
+This installs the file foo into the Formula’s `bin`
+directory (`($brew --cellar)/pkg/0.1/bin`) and makes it executable (`chmod 0555 foo`).

 ## inreplace

 A convenience function that can edit files in-place.
 For example:

 `inreplace "path", before, after`